jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl_automatically_w_variables.rst

   │   └── test_PROJECT_NAME.py
   └── .venv

-Time to use a variable_ for the name of the project
+Time to use a :ref:`variable<what is a variable?>` for the name of the project

 * I add a name to represent any project name that I give to ``makePythonTdd.ps1`` when I want it to make a project